Amanda J. Beck, MA, LCMHC, LCAS-R, NCC

 I believe the counseling experience needs to be tailored to the individual needs of each client.
 You might benefit from a very structured, action-oriented approach to therapy.
 Or you might want a more flexible, organic approach.
 Both are valid, and I adjust accordingly to your needs and preferences.
 I will encourage you to work both in and out of the counseling sessions.
 So you get the most out of time together, I will invite you to spend some time between sessions working on things we’ve discussed.
 I believe in the importance of take-home assignments, exercises, writing/journaling, or other assignments between sessions.
 Sometimes change will be swift, but often it will be slow and deliberate; effort may need to be repeated.
 I will enter our relationship with optimism and an eagerness to work with you, and I strive for my clients to experience me as welcoming, thoughtful, straightforward, and caring.

 Personally, I’m a proud North Carolina native who completed my undergraduate studies at NC State University and my master’s degree at Wake Forest.
-In addition to my time at Full Life, I also work in the University Counseling Center for Wake Forest University on the Reynolda Campus.

 In my free time, I enjoy traveling with my partner, gardening, and creative pursuits like photography and painting.
 I have two rescue pups that fill my heart and leave fur all over my home.
 I love cheesy rom-coms, coffee, snow days, the Enneagram, and dream of someday owning a pet pig.